Jack in the Box

 “Leave them alone, make fun of somebody else.”

 They wouldn’t stop.
 It wasn’t like they were in class, so they could keep doing it and doing it.
-They thought they were so dandy.
+They thought they were so superior.
 That’s how they got the stupid kids to like them.
 That’s the thing about Catholic schools and public schools.
 Guys don’t do that at Catholic schools.
-I’m sure some do, but truly, not like that.
-So many public-school kids are jerks.
+I’m sure some do, but not like that.
+So many public school kids are dipsticks.
 They learn English by watching cartoons.

-If a teacher at a Catholic school got wind of anything like that there would be no problem seeing the trouble you were in.
+If a teacher at a Catholic school got wind of bullying like that there would be no problem seeing the trouble you were in.
 All hell would break loose.
 When you’re in a Catholic school there’s a lot more expected of you.
-You’re expected to be responsible and be a better person.
+You’re expected to be a better person.
 You have to take charge of yourself and carry the cat by the tail.
 It’s a big change when you leave public school for good.
 It was a big change for me.
 I didn’t go to a parochial grade school.
+I went to a public school.
 I didn’t have eight years of dress rehearsal.

 The food is better at St. Ed’s than it is at public schools, where it’s mostly grown in boxes and cans.
 Their cooks carry X-Acto knives instead of spatulas.
-At St. Ed’s we have real cooks and we’re served whole grains, fruits and vegetables, and no sugar drinks are allowed.
+At St. Ed’s we have real cooks and we’re served real food, whole grains, fruits, and vegetables.
+No sugar drinks are allowed.
 The milk is low fat.
-It doesn’t pay to be fat at our school.
+It doesn’t pay to be fat at St. Ed’s.
 It’s the Breakfast of Champions, but I still bring my Bagel Bacon Bagel Specials most mornings, because we don’t get enough food.

 There are rules about everything, even about how many calories we’re allowed.
-I don’t get enough for cross-country and the football players bellyache about the portions.
+I don’t get enough for cross-country and the football players always bellyache about their portions.
 Football is the most important thing at St. Ed’s.
-It’s so important it’s totally important.
 Everybody knows where the goalposts are.
 We won states last year, so this year we are the defending state champions.

 The football players boycotted lunch one day.
-It was a big stir fry.
+It was a big stir.
 My friend Rick, who is a 6-foot-3-inch 220-pound linebacker, said he burns more than 3,000 calories during three hours of weight training and practice after school.
-“We are starting to get hungry even before the practice starts,” he complained to one of the vice-principals.
+“We are getting hungry even before the practice starts,” he complained to one of the vice-principals.
 “Our metabolisms are all sped up.”

 Our cafeteria is the nicest one I’ve ever seen.
-There are skylights over the atrium, polished wood floors, oblong folding tables, and ergonomic chairs.
+There are skylights over the atrium, polished wood floors, oblong tables, and ergonomic chairs.
 Everything is super modern.
-Somebody’s dad died and he gave the school a ton of money, millions of it, the minute he was six feet under.
-The whole school is up-to-the-minute, even though it was built in 1949, on land that used to be a feeding stop for cattle trains.
+Somebody’s father died and he gave the school a ton of money, millions of it, the minute he was six feet under.
+The whole school is up-to-date, even though it was built in 1949, on land that used to be a feeding stop for cattle trains.
 Back then if you got a detention you had to help dig out the new basement with a shovel.
-Punishment was being made blue collar for the day, made to work with your hands.
+Punishment was being made to be blue collar for the day, made to work with your hands.

-When I check my cell phone and it’s 8:25 I wolf down what’s left of my Bagel Bacon Bagel Specials and get going because my first class is at 8:30.
-Being late for Mr. Rote’s Roman Catholic class would be the worst thing I could do to start my day.
+When I check my cell phone and it’s 8:25 I wolf down what’s left of my Bagel Bacon Bagel Specials and pop up fast because my first class is at 8:30.
+Being late for Mr. Rote’s Roman Catholic religion class would be the worst thing I could do to start my day.
+If I did there would be persecution.
 When we hit the hallway it’s every freshman for himself and God against all.

 Salty Dog Days